-Some people who earn their Salesforce Administrator Certificate do so to supplement their current role in a company – and potentially secure a higher salary.
+Some people earn their Salesforce Administrator Certificate to supplement their current role in a company – and potentially secure a higher salary.
 Others use it to enrich their resume and find a new position.
-Many companies across industries and of different sizes use Salesforce, including retailers, nonprofits, financial services, healthcare providers, software companies, and businesses that provide a service.
+Many companies use Salesforce, including retailers, nonprofits, financial services, healthcare providers, and software companies.

 Becoming a Salesforce Admin can be a valuable long-term career path, or a way to improve the career path you’re already on.
 The Salesforce Administrator role has five credentials, including:

 Examples of the concepts you’ll learn during study for the certification exam include:

-Note that in addition to becoming a Salesforce Admin, other paths of study exist to help professionals learn and demonstrate their capability with our platform.
+In addition to becoming a Salesforce Admin, you can follow other paths of study to help you learn and demonstrate your capability with our platform.
 You may also want to consider certifications to become a Salesforce Architect, Developer, Marketer, Consultant, or Designer.

 To become a credentialed Salesforce Administrator, you don’t need any other certifications.
 However, if you choose to become an Advanced Administrator, you’ll need to start with your Administrator Certificate.
-The Advanced Administrator exam builds on your Salesforce Admin knowledge and deepens it.
+The Advanced Administrator exam builds on your Salesforce Admin knowledge.

-Before scheduling your exam, we recommend that candidates have at least six months to one year of experience using Salesforce.
+Before scheduling your exam, we recommend that you have at least 6-12 months' experience using Salesforce.

 Future admins have a few options to prepare for their credentials.
 To complement the Trailhead courses, Trailhead also has a community of fellow learners; members are known as Trailblazers.
 You can join the Trailblazer Community to learn together, find answers, and collaborate.

 Administrators can also learn from the Salesforce Admin YouTube channel with videos that show what the role entails, as well as recorded webinars and educational videos.
 You can also get tips on how to pass the exam.